-Indeed, Buress is widely credited with recasting the spotlight on the rape allegations for a new audience: the social media generation.
-The fallout was swift and devastating, with accusers totaling at least 50 coming forward.
+Indeed, Buress is widely credited with recasting the spotlight on the rape allegations for a new audience: the social-media generation.
+The fallout was swift and devastating, with at least 50 accusers coming forward.

-As those accusers, including model Janice Dickinson and journalist Joan Tarshis, shared similar allegations, a series of public relations blunders cast a long shadow over the beleaguered comic.
+As those accusers, including model Janice Dickinson and journalist Joan Tarshis, shared similar allegations, a series of public relations blunders cast a long shadow over the beleaguered Cosby.

-Then, a Cosby team "Meme Me!" campaign went awry.
+Then, a Twitter meme campaign by the Cosby team went awry

-Cosby's alma mater, the University of Massachusetts at Amherst, cut ties with him, the first organization in what would a long list to do so.
+Cosby's alma mater, the University of Massachusetts at Amherst, cut ties with him, the first in what would become a long list of organizations to do so.

 All the while, Cosby maintained his innocence through his lawyers, who called the accusers liars and opportunists.